Geekman

 how-to-limit-google-chrome-memory-usage

-As mentioned earlier, the more tabs you open in Google Chrome result in more RAM it uses for its processes.
+As mentioned earlier, the more tabs you open in Google Chrome the more RAM it uses for its processes.
 So if you observe that Chrome is acting up by taking a lot of RAM, you can open it and close all the unwanted open tabs.
 Sometimes, closing certain web pages releases a huge chunk of RAM.
 To do so:

 1. Open Google Chrome and check for any unwanted tabs that are opened.